If you’re looking to shake up the way you brew coffee, the Aeropress coffee maker might be exactly what you’re looking for.

 Total brewing time varies depending of the specific recipe you follow, but we've found that most Aeropress brewing recipes max out at around 90 seconds.
 This is much faster than both the French press and drip methods, like the Chemex.

-Let’s get this caffeinated party started, yeah?
+Let’s get this caffeinated party started and learn how to make AeroPress coffee, yeah?
 You only need a few things to make this simple product work, so let’s gather the items and get a-brewin’!

 We’ve discussed the AeroPress and the filters, including that you can choose to use the reusable filters, but there are a few parts to the AeroPress you’ll want to make sure are all present and accounted for.